Stanisław Maczek: Family

 Stanisław Władysław Maczek was born on 31 March 1892 in the Lwów suburb of Szczerzec (now Ukrainian: Shchyrets), then in Austro-Hungarian Galicia.
 His father was a lawyer, who after retiring opened chambers in Drohobycz.
-His family was of distant Croatian extraction; he was a cousin of the Croatian politician Vladko Maček.
+His family might have been of distant Slovenian extraction; he was a cousin of the Slovenian Croatian (and Polish) politician Vladko Maček.

 Education

 After graduating from the grammar school at Drohobycz in 1910, he attended the philosophy faculty of Lwów University where he studied Polish philology (i.e. language and literature).
 Among his tutors were the renowned Polish philologists Wilhelm Bruchnalski and Józef Kallenbach, He also attended lectures by Kazimierz Twardowski.
 During his studies he served in the Strzelec paramilitary organization, in which he received basic military training.
 After the outbreak of World War I, Maczek interrupted his studies, hoping to join Józef Piłsudski's Polish Legions, but instead was drafted into the Austro-Hungarian Army.

 World War I

 After receiving a brief officer training, Maczek was sent to the Italian Front of World War I. Initially an NCO in the Tyrolean Regiment of the Imperial and Royal Army, he was promoted to second lieutenant in 1916 and then in 1918 to lieutenant.
 As the only Polish battalion commander in Austria-Hungary's Alpine regiments, Maczek gained experience in mountain warfare, which proved valuable in his later career.